nophead/NopSCADlib/readme.md

 Notes on the DSN_VC288:

 * The tabs aren't modelled because they can be fully retracted if the PCB is removed.
-* The current connector isn't moddelled as it is awkwardly tall.
+* The current connector isn't modelled as it is awkwardly tall.
 I remove it and solder wires instead.

 [vitamins/panel_meters.scad](vitamins/panel_meters.scad) Object definitions.